-So, here we are talking about the difference between debt and equity.
 Almost all the beginners suffer from this confusion that whether the debt financing would be better or equity financing is suitable.
-So this article for all the novice and business person who are puzzled between these two sources of finance.
-It will help you to understand the two terms clearly.
+So here, we will discuss the difference between debt and equity financing, to help you understand which one is appropriate for your business type.

 Content: Debt Vs Equity